Rapala: 1970–2000: Changes and diversification

 In 1974, after the passing of Lauri Rapala, the company was passed on to his sons Risto, Esko and Ensio, who had all been involved in the company's business for a long time.
 It was during this time that Rapala was reformed into a limited company, Rapala Oy.
 In 1982, the company released the lure Shad Rap, which led to an immense rise in demand.
 The Shad Rap still remains one of the company's best-selling lures.
 In the beginning of the 1990s, Rapala acquired the distribution company Normark Scandinavia, marking a major expansion for the company.
 In 1995, the Rapala family sold Rapala's stocks to a new company founded by six members of the Rapala family, the management of the Rapala company, Bankers Trust and its subsidiaries and funds managed by CVC Capital Partners Europe.
 In 1999, Rapala acquired Storm Manufacturing Company, the plastic-lure manufacturer.
 This was the company's first major acquisition since the purchase of the Normark companies in the early 1990s.
 In 2000, the company successfully expanded into different fishing accessory products, including pliers, forceps, clippers, scales, hook removers and hook sharpeners.
 In November 2000, Rapala was approached by the French hook manufacturer VMC.
 The negotiation ended in Rapala purchasing VMC.
-As a result, the company's name shifted from Rapala Normark Corporation to Rapala VMC Corporation, the name by which it is known today.
+As a result, the parent company's name shifted from Rapala to Rapala VMC OYJ, the name by which it is known today.